Babysitters, Nannies, And Caregivers And The Covid-19 Vaccines: Everything You Need To Know

-As states gradually opened up COVID-19 vaccine eligibility to the greater population, caretakers, whether considered high risk or not, were at the forefront of people’s minds.
+As states gradually opened up COVID-19 vaccine eligibility to the greater population, caretakers were at the forefront of people’s minds.
 For families that operate only with the help of nannies, babysitters, and caretakers for the elderly — essential workers as far as they’re concerned — it makes sense that these individuals would have been one of the first groups to receive the shot.
-But in reality, vaccine distribution protocols were found to vary widely from state to state.
-So how can nannies, babysitters, and caretakers get the COVID vaccine?
+But in reality, vaccine distribution protocols varied widely from state to state.

-There’s good news: As of Monday, April 19, 2021 all U.S. adults age 18 years and older are eligible to receive the COVID-19 vaccine.
+There’s good news: As of Monday, May 10, 2021 all U.S. children and adults ages 12 years and older have been eligible to receive the COVID-19 vaccine.

 Who is eligible to receive the vaccine?